-Liquor products.
+Alcoholic beverages.
 The sponsorship of liquors is considered "sensitive" under the TV Advertising Code.
 "Liquor" refers to any liquid that contains more than 1.2% of ethyl alcohol by volume, therefore including beers and wines as long as they fall within the definition.
-Sponsorship associated with liquor should not be shown on domestic free television programmes between the hours of 4pm and 8.30pm each day.
+Sponsorship associated with liquor should not be shown in proximity to children's programmes at any time, or on any domestic free television programmes between the hours of 4pm and 8.30pm each day.